PacktPublishing/Full-Stack-Development-with-Spring-Boot-and-React/Chapter05/README.md

 ## Important note

 The `WebSecurityConfigurerAdapter` is deprecated in Spring Boot version 2.7.
-You can still use Sprgin Boot version 2.6.x by changing the version in your pom.xml file, for example
+You can still use Spring Boot version 2.6.x by changing the version in your pom.xml file, for example
 ```
 	<modelVersion>4.0.0</modelVersion>
 	<parent>